 For example, one rule might slice a tall box into a one-voxel high floor piece while the corners and walls are assigned to different rules.
 A special rule can spawn a prop at the same size and location as the box.

-(volume operator) class.
-These are assembled into a rule set tree inside a rs_base
+Each rule is defined as a separate Verse class, deriving from the vo_base (volume operator) class.
+These are assembled into a rule set tree inside a rs_base (rule set)-derived class.

 This approach simplifies the creation of new rules, allows experimentation with different ideas, assigns distinct styles to each type of building, and enables assignments of distinct styles to each type of building.
 Applying different rules to the same set of voxels yields varied results.